-This text is also available in PDF (8 MB) Opens in new window - 84 -

-View Image EPIDEMIC DISEASES (Papa reti or Mate uruta).
+This text is also available in PDF (8 MB) Opens in new window -84 - EPIDEMIC DISEASES (Papa reti or Mate uruta).
 Terrible decimating epidemics have at various times, but particularly during the decade 1844 to 1854, swept through the Maori villages.
 In all probability infectious fevers were introduced by Europeans, prior to whose advent epidemics were never experienced, or but seldom.
-"It is undoubtedly a fact that so soon as Europeans arrived in New Zealand the native tribes were afflicted by very serious epidemics, which swept off great numbers of the people.
+"It is undoubtedly a fact that so soon as Europeans arrived. in New Zealand the native tribes were afflicted by very serious epidemics, which swept off great numbers of the people.
 They perished by thousands, many villages being almost depopulated, and many settlements were decimated on account of the scourge.
-Natives of several parts of the North Island have told me," says Elsdon Best, "that when the famous rewharewha was ravaging the land the dead were often so numerous that they were left in the houses unburied, while the survivors fled in terror to seek a new home elsewhere.
+Natives of several parts of the North Island have told me," says Elsdon Best, "that when the famous rewharewha was rayaging the land the dead were often so numerous that they were left in the houses unburied, while the survivors fled in terror to seek a new home elsewhere.
 A village known as Te Neinei, near my present camp, was so deserted, the survivors settling at Pa-puweru.
 Some visitors coming to Te Neinei found the dead lying in the huts, and partially consumed by rats.
 Epidemics of this nature are termed by the Tuhoe people papa reti, the name of a sort of toboggan formerly used by them.
 The dying of many people was compared with the swift motion of the toboggan down the slide.
 Or, as an old man explained it to me, 'Tuhoe flowed like water down to Hades.'
 Pio says that was on the second coming of Captain Cook that these epidemics commenced their ravages, and that they spread all over the island, numbers dying in every village.
 So many died that for the first time the dead were all buried near the villages.
-When an epidemic desolated the Rua-tahuna Valley in 1897 I was informed that the cause of the visitation was the fact that the tapu had been taken off the sacred house Te Whai-a-te-motu, at Matatua, in order that visitors might be entertained therein.
-The gods had punished this act of pollution by sending the epidemic among the people.
-Epidemics such as influenza and dysentery were undoubtedly introduced by white sailors, and were attributed by the Maori to the displeasure of the foreigner's gods, or in some cases to the gods of the missionaries, who were supposed to be annoyed because the natives did not reject their heathen practices and the worship of the gods of their ancestors.
+When an epidemic desolated the Rua-tahuna Valley in 1897 I was informed that the cause of the visitation was the fact that the tapu had been taken off the sacred house Te Whai-a-te-motu, at Matatua, in or that visitors might be entertained therein.
+The gods had punis this act of pollution by sending the epidemic among the pec, Epidemics such as influenza and dysentery were undoubtedly introduced by white sailors, and were attributed by the Maori to the displeasure of the foreigner's gods, or in some cases to the gods of the missionaries, who were supposed to be annoyed because the natives did not reject their heathen practices and the worship of the gods of their ancestors.
 Influenza, dysentery, coughs, certain skin affections, and venereal diseases were thus accounted for.
-"The only epidemics I have heard of," says Best, "as prior to the advent of Europeans were those caused by remaining too long on a battlefield, and continued eating of human flesh in a - 85 -
+"The only epidemics I have heard of," says Best, "as prior to the advent of Europeans were those caused by remaining too long on a battlefield, and continued eating of human flesh in a -85state of decomposition.
+When the big party of a thousand Ngapuhi, Rarawa, &c., were camped near Wellington in the early part of last